- 19 May 2023

 Before creating your synced table, there are Settings options that will allow you to choose how often you want to sync, and how to handle records that are deleted or hidden from the source (Jira).
 These options are:

-- The frequency of syncing.
-Right now, the options are manual syncing and automatic syncing which happens around every 5 minutes.
+• The frequency of syncing.
+Right now, the options are manual syncing and automatic syncing which happens as often as every 5 minutes, but can, at times, take longer.

 Once you’ve selected your desired settings, click the “Create table” button.
 The sync operation will retrieve all issues in the selected Jira filter and generate Airtable records.